with-caer/codas/codas-cdylib/README.md

 ## License

-Copyright © 2024—2025 With Caer, LLC and Alicorn Systems, LLC.
+Copyright © 2025 With Caer, LLC.

 Licensed under the MIT license.
 Refer to [the license file](../LICENSE.txt) for more info.